netgroup-polito/frog4-sdn-do/use_cases/demo_onos_nat/README.md

 ## Run Mininet and ONOS

-In order to run ONOS on top of a mininet network, you need to use the onos.py script provided in [](mininet/) folder.
+In order to run ONOS on top of a mininet network, you need to use the onos.py script provided in the [mininet](mininet/) folder.
+Please, execute the following steps:

-1. Copy the provided onos.py into the ONOS_ROOT/tools/dev/mininet/ folder (replace the older)
+* copy the provided onos.py into the ~/onos/tools/dev/mininet/ folder (replace the older);

-2. Copy in the same folder also all the hosts scripts (h*_script.sh), needed to set up the networking of each mininet host
+* copy in the same folder also all the `*.sh` scripts, which are needed to set up the networking of each mininet host;

-3. Run both Mininet and ONOS using the command:
+* run both Mininet and ONOS using the command:

 	$ sudo mn --custom onos.py --controller onos,1 --topo tree,2,2

-4. Once you are in the mininet CLI, run all scripts for each client:
+* once you are in the mininet CLI, run all scripts for each client:

 	> h1 h1_script.sh
 	> h2 h2_script.sh